locationtech/geomesa/docs/user/upgrade.rst

 Distributed Runtime Version Checks
 ----------------------------------

-To prevent unexpected bugs due to JAR version mismatches, GeoMesa will now throw an exception if it detects incompatible versions on the distributed classpath.
-This behavior may be disbled by setting the system properties ``geomesa.distributed.version.check=false`` and/or ``geomesa.distributed.version.skip=true``.
+To prevent unexpected bugs due to JAR version mismatches, GeoMesa can scan the distributed classpath to verify compatible versions on the distributed classpath.
+This behavior may be enabled by setting the system property ``geomesa.distributed.version.check=true``.

 Shapefile Ingestion
 -------------------